Woman checks credit card account on phone

 Did you know?

 Some rewards credit cards offer rotating category rewards that let you earn a higher percentage of rewards on specific spending categories that change throughout the year.
-The Discover it® Cash Back credit card lets you earn 5% cash back on everyday purchases at different places each quarter like Amazon.com, grocery stores, restaurants, and gas stations, up to the quarterly maximum when you activate.2 Plus, earn 1% cash back on all other purchases—automatically.
+The Discover it® Cash Back credit card lets you earn 5% cash back on everyday purchases at different places you shop each quarter like grocery stores, restaurants, and gas stations, and more, up to the quarterly maximum when you activate.
+Plus, earn 1% cash back on all other purchases - automatically.

 Learn about credit card security

-You may also want to confirm other security protocols, like what to do if your card is lost or stolen.
-You can check your cardmember agreement for more details, and you might be able to manage your card security using your banking app.
+It's also a good idea to confirm other security protocols, like what to do if your card is lost or stolen.
+You can check your cardmember agreement for more details, and may be able to manage your card security using your banking app.

 Security tips for first-time credit card users

-Now that you have a credit card, finding out how to protect yourself from credit card fraud is essential.
+If this is your first time using a credit card, learning how to protect yourself from credit card fraud is essential.
 Consider these best practices:

 • Don't give your credit card number or any details of your credit card, including the expiration date or security code, out to others.
 Only provide your credit card information when making a purchase or payment to someone.